Death toll rises to 5 after Bucks Co. flooding; 2 children still missing

 They were on their way to a barbecue when they became trapped in the flash flood.

-The father of the family managed to escape with his four-year-old son.
-The mother and grandmother each took one of the two younger children.
+The father and grandmother of the family managed to escape with the four-year-old son.
+The mother took the two younger children.

-However, officials said, the mother, grandmother, and the two missing children were all swept away by flood waters.
+However, officials said, the mother and the two missing children were swept away by flood waters.

 Of the seven people initially reported missing after the flood, Brewer said five have been recovered.
 The mother is among the bodies found, Brewer added.